You have turned-in this assignment. You can review the lesson and see your previous answers.

 Okay, let's have a check for understanding.

-How many people had emigrated to colonies in the Americas by the end of the 17th century?
-A, 150,000, B, 250,000, C, 350,000.
+How many people had immigrated to colonies in the Americas by the end of the 17th century?

-Okay, welcome back and well done if you knew the correct answer was C, 350,000.
+And well done if you knew the correct answer was C, 350,000.

-In the Caribbean, the demand for labour led to a shift from indentured servitude to African slavery to maintain the production of crops, which would commence the horrific suffering endured by enslaved people from the transatlantic slave trade.
+In the Caribbean, the demand for labor led to a shift from indentured servitude to African slavery to maintain the production of crops, which would commence the horrific suffering endured by enslaved people from the transatlantic slave trade.

 The Caribbean colonies soon became the most important source of income for British traders in the Atlantic world.

-Private individuals like Henry Morgan who had established plantations in the Caribbean made large fortunes.
+Private individuals like Henry Morgan, who had established plantations in the Caribbean, made large fortunes.

 Okay, let's have a check for understanding.

-How did most migrants from the British Isles afford their tickets to the Americas?
-A, they became indentured servants working for a set period for free to pay off their passage.
+A, they became indentured servants, working for a set period for free to pay off their passage.

-B, they secured loans from banks working for free for a set period to pay off their loan.
+B, they secured loans from banks, working for free for a set period to pay off their loan.

 Or C, they were funded by the British government, working for free a set period before returning home.